amethystaurora-robo/EWS_Gottwald/README.md

+TODO:
+add button to rare event algorithms define better the stochastic model add equations of stochastic model add plots when they're finished (lineplots and instantons) do the instanton and add equations add instanton plots of stochastic model fix ancestor degeneracy and add deterministic system transitions (only really need 2 I think), can also change the instantons to only 2
+Could add a trajectory of the instanton on the 3D plot Run spiking problem by Francesco
+Transitions with different bifurcation parameters, and one more plot

 ## Introduction
 ### Edge State
 The edge state governs the geometry of two basin boundaries.
 In my research on the Atlantic Meridional Overturning Circulation (AMOC), this is the boundary between the AMOC $on$ state and its $off$ state.
 The edge state is reached through its stable manifold before being left through its unstable manifold towards either attractor.
 The characteristics of the edge state, in this case including the strength of the AMOC and its state variable values, can be an indication of tipping given that noise-induced transitions typically happen after approaching the edge state.
 The long-term aim of this research is to provide a threshold for tipping using the characterisation of the edge state and the calculation of the instantonic trajectory (below).